How to get the most out of your newborn session

 Knowing what to expect and preparing for a newborn session can be so stressful, here are some pointers so you can feel comfortable, prepared and most importantly relaxed during your session!

 I take care of all outfits, headbands, props, wraps, etc. You don't need to bring any of those.
 The session will last 2-3 hours.
 That means we may take breaks for feeding, and we will follow babies lead.
-I will handle the baby during the session, and I will have an assistant for making sure baby is safe at all times.
+I will take care of the baby during the session.

 Things to bring